-Census Request Suggests No Race, Ethnicity Data Changes In 2020, Experts Say
+2020 Census To Keep Racial, Ethnic Categories Used In 2010

 Thompson, the former Census Bureau director, considers the request a sign that the bureau has gotten word that OMB will not change the federal standards on race and ethnicity data.

-If that is indeed the case, Thompson says lawmakers on Capitol Hill could step in later to proceed with the proposed changes before the 2020 census.
+If that is indeed the case, Thompson said lawmakers on Capitol Hill could step in later to proceed with the proposed changes before the 2020 census.

-"Anything can happen," he says.
+"Anything can happen," he said.
 "Congress can pass a law."

 Other census watchers say they're disappointed that the Trump administration appears to have decided to not follow the recommendations of Census Bureau staffers who spent years researching how to collect more accurate race and ethnicity data.